turbana/TravelingSalesman/README.md

 #### Multiple threads
 We can easily start multiple threads to parallelize the search.
 One option is to have two threads that cool at different rates.
 One cools quickly, the other slowly and every so often swap between them.

+## Traveling Salesman
+### Cities
+The cities are a simple list of `(x, y)` coordinates chosen randomly.
+The city's id is simply the index into the list.

+### Tour
+The tour is a basic list of city id's.
+The tour moves through each city in the order it appears in the list.

+### Neighbor Function
+To choose a neighbor we simply choose two random positions in the tour list and swap them.

+### Score Function
+The score function is sum of the distance between each successive city in the tour list.